 - OYO Rooms #AurKyaChahiye: Already being counted among the next start-up unicorns, Oyo room is an inspiring success story.
 Founded in 2013 by a 22-year-old entrepreneur, Ritesh Agrawal, Oyo Rooms has become the first preference for budget hotel booking.
 Ritesh started his entrepreneurial journey when he was 17 years old.
 In 2013 Oyo rooms started with one hotel in one city and today it is associated with over 4000 hotels in more than 140 cities.
 This start-up story tells us that if you have a strong belief in your idea and the passion to chase your dreams, Aur Kya Chahiye (What else is needed)?

 - Paytm#PaytmKaro: Paytm is becoming one of the leading eCommerce sites and the most preferred internet wallet of India.
 Paytm was founded by Vijay Shekhar Sharma in 2010.
-Vijay had started his entrepreneurial journey when he was in the third year of his engineering course and buy the time he finished his engineering in 1999, the company had made a turnover of around 50 lakh INR.
+Vijay had started his entrepreneurial journey when he was in the third year of his engineering course.
+By the time he finished his engineering in 1999, the company had made a turnover of around 50 lakh INR.
 In 2010 Paytm was just a site for mobile and DTH recharge, but today it has spread its horizon to cover several eCommerce products and services.

-To start, brainstorm a great idea, research about your market, talk to potential customers/clients, commit to a goal, not a plan, love what you do, take baby steps, learn from others and constantly take action.
 Entrepreneurs often have no fallback option and are responsible for the success or failure of their business.
 One of the most important things in becoming an entrepreneur is flexibility.
 High tolerance for frustration energy and determination will get you through many of the hurdles you will face as a new entrepreneur.

 Education in the Right Direction

-Best Institutes in India
+Best Institutes in India to become an entrepreneur